-Federally approved seat belts are provided for the use of the driver, the right front passenger, the second row captains chairs, and the rear center lounge.
+Federally approved seat belts are provided for the use of the driver, the right front passenger, the second row captains chairs, and the rear lounge.
 Most states require by law that all passengers in a motor vehicle use seat belts while in transit.
 It is strongly recommended that all occupants remain seated with their safety belts firmly attached while the motorhome is in transit.
 The driver should adjust his seat so that he is able to reach all controls easily with the belt on, and be able to use all the travel on the foot brake.
 Seat belts should be placed as low as possible around the hips to prevent sliding out from under them in case of accident.
 This places the load of the body on the strong hipbone structure instead of around the soft abdominal area.
-Two people should never try to use the same seat belt in the rear lounge.
+Remember one occupant per seat belt when traveling.

-The driver, the front passenger, and the second row captains chairs seat belt buckle operation and is explained in the Sprinter manual.
+The driver and front passenger seat belt buckle operation and is explained in the Sprinter manual.

-The rear lounge seat belt buckles are secured by inserting the male end into the female Release Button buckle until the buckles are secured.
+The rear lounge and rear captain chairs seat belt buckles are secured by inserting the male end into the female buckle until the buckles are secured.
 To release the buckle press the release button on the female end.